nelsonjchen/color_cal_re/README.md

 The goal is to understand the format of the `color_cal` file for the purpose of creating a custom color calibration file for the display in the future.

+Much of this work was done by Roo Code with Gemini 2 backing it.
+See the rules files for the prompt.

 ## Notes

 Repair displays directly from [comma's shop](https://comma.ai/shop) come with this sticker.